Scapular of Our Lady of Mount Carmel: Appearance

-In the current Catechesis prepared under the direction of the North American prior provincials of the Carmelite Order and the Order of Discalced Carmelites and given imprimatur by the Archbishop of Washington D.C., the scapular must consist of two pieces of brown cloth with one segment hanging on the wearer's chest, and the other hanging on his/her back.
+In current documents prepared by Carmelite superiors and given imprimatur by the Archbishop of Washington D.C., the scapular must consist of two pieces of brown cloth with one segment hanging on the wearer's chest, and the other hanging on his/her back.
 These pieces are joined by two straps or strings which overlap each shoulder—hence the word "scapular" (shoulder blade).
 Religious pictures or symbols, though unnecessary, may be sewn on; this custom began in the eighteenth century.
 The catechesis also acknowledged that the Scapular was formerly required to be made from 100% wool (a rule since dropped); it further stated the habits of the Carmelite religious are also now typically made of other, less expensive yet more practical materials.
-It is normally worn under the clothes but not pinned to undergarments.

 Because wool deteriorates rapidly in tropical climates, since 1910 those properly invested into a confraternity may wear properly blessed scapular medals with the depiction of Jesus with his Sacred Heart on one panel and Mary on the obverse.
 It is acceptable to wear a metal scapular medal, though one must be invested with the cloth scapular first.
-The Sisters of Carmel maintain:

-Pope Pius X expressed his preference for the cloth scapular.
-Pope Benedict XV proclaimed the church's strong preference for the cloth rather to be worn than the medal.
-This preference is because cloth is important to the sign value of the scapular as a garment, a habit.